Coffee Cup Waste Statics Australia: How much coffee cup wastes are we throwing improperly and what are their effects on our environment? Read on.

 Coffee cups may appear to be made of paper but are actually plastic-lined.
 So, even if they contain plastic in the smallest amount, they become non-recyclable and thus act as pollutants.
 Moreover, they are produced in large numbers and very hard to limit due to excessive coffee consumption in the country.

 Another reason why coffee cups are wreaking havoc on the environment is that the number of takeaways has gone up in the past few years.
 This has reduced the number of dine-ins and thus the use of glass containers.

 In Australia, the waste accumulated due to coffee cups has created a situation so scary that companies have started working on sustainable methods to undo the damage caused so far.
 Read on to take a further look at coffee cup waste stats in Australia and what’s being done to restore the environment.

 The worst characteristic of a disposable coffee cup is that it is produced for single use.
 Even though it undergoes an elaborate production process, it is thrown away as waste just after a beverage stays in it for less than a few hours.

 Coffee cups make for the second-largest waste material in Australia.
 These little devils are not far behind yet another polluting item, the dreaded plastic bottle.
 According to recent statistics, people in Australia dispose of 50,000 coffee cups every 30 minutes.

-Since recycling coffee cups is not a common practice, this unusual amount of waste has amounted to 2.7 million waste paper cups in one day and a whopping 1.2 billion disposable paper cups in a year.
+Since recycling soft plastic cups like coffee cups is not a common practice, this unusual amount of waste has amounted to 2.7 million waste paper cups in one day and a whopping 1.2 billion disposable paper cups in a year.

 While many may be stunned to read these statistics, it is safe to say that the damage has only begun and is here to stay and increase if some action is not taken urgently.
 What’s more, the surprising statistics revolving around coffee drinkers has somewhat worsened this issue.